50 breathtaking photos of Bhutan to make you pack your bags and go

 Photos of Bhutan - Storm clouds forming over Jele Dzong - Lost WIth Purpose travel blog

-After a day of rest in the capital, Sebastiaan, Gray Langur’s founder Gabriel, and I set out on the final leg of the trip: two nights and three days on part of the Druk Path, a trekking trail running between Paro and Thimphu.
+After a day of rest in the capital, Sebastiaan, ’s founder Gabriel, and I set out on the final leg of the trip: two nights and three days on part of the Druk Path, a trekking trail running between Paro and Thimphu.
 Though sun shone down on us for most of the day, clouds began to gather as we approached our first camp below Jele Dzong.

 Photos of Bhutan - Storm clouds over the Druk Path - Lost WIth Purpose travel blog